Gtshivanand/Car_Sales_Analysis_PowerBI-Dashboard/README.md

 ## PROJECT BACKGROUND:
 The project is centred around the critical analysis of a car dealership.
 The report evaluates the development and implementation of a Power BI Car Sales Dashboard for the same.
 The dashboard aims to optimize sales performance tracking and enable data-driven decision-making.

+## Business Problem:

+Car dealerships need an efficient way to monitor sales performance, understand customer preferences, and optimize inventory.
+This dashboard addresses these needs by visualizing key metrics and providing insights into sales patterns.

+##  Project Overview:

+This Power BI dashboard provides a comprehensive analysis of car sales data, offering stakeholders dynamic visualizations and key insights.
+The project involves data cleaning, transformation, and modeling using Power Query and DAX to enhance sales performance tracking and decision-making.

 ## Problem Statement: